eapowertools-archive/iPortal/readme.md

-# iPortal Installation Guide
+# iPortal Installation Overview

 The iPortal application is used to easily impersonate a collection of users in Qlik Sense.  **It is not intended for production environments.**  Installing iPortal involves the following sequence of steps which are described in detail later in this guide.

-1. Extract the iPortal.zip file
+1. Extract the iPortal application zip file
 2. Configure the Qlik Sense Service Dispatcher
 3. Create a new Virtual Proxy (VP) for the iPortal application
 4. Create a new User Directory Connector (UDC) for iPortal users
 5. Configure a User access rule to grant iPortal users access to Qlik Sense

 Additional configuration rules are required to grant iPortal users access to resources.
 These rules are not covered in this installation guide.
-Please refer to ... for best practices on configuring security rules.
+Please refer to (TBD) for best practices on configuring security rules.

 > The installation guide assumes the Windows computer name where Qlik Sense is installed is named **qlikserver**.
 If your Windows computer name is different, you will need to substitute your computer name for **qlikserver** throughout this guide.

+> You will also need to edit the config.HOSTNAME entry in [IPORTAL_INSTALL]\qlik\config.js to match your Window's computer name.

-> The installation guide provides instructions for both an Excel ODBC and ODBC (CSV) User Directory Connector for iPortal users.
-Both may require that you install the Microsoft Access Database Engine to get the ODBC drivers installed.
-This was the case for a clean Windows Server 2012 R2 installation.
+> The iPortal application uses an Excel ODBC User Directory Connector to import the iPortal users.
+If you are installing iPortal on a clean client or server machine, you may need to install the Microsoft Access Database Engine to get the required ODBC drivers.
+You can use this [link](https://www.dropbox.com/s/yeuk5esosh18pp9/AccessDatabaseEngine_x64.exe?dl=0) to download the 64 bit drivers from Dropbox.

 ## Guide Conventions

-[QLIK_INSTALL] - This is the fully qualified path for the Qlik Sense install (ex: c:\Program File\Qlik\Sense) [IPORTAL_INSTALL] - This is the fully qualified path for the iPortal application install (ex: c:\Program Files\Qlik\Sense\ServiceDispatcher\Node\iPortal)
+**[QLIK_INSTALL]** - This is the fully qualified path for the Qlik Sense install (ex: c:\Program File\Qlik\Sense)

+**[IPORTAL_INSTALL]** - This is the fully qualified path for the iPortal application install (ex: c:\Program Files\Qlik\Sense\ServiceDispatcher\Node\iPortal)

-## Step-by-Step Installation
+# iPortal Step-by-Step Installation Guide
 1. Install [Node.js](https://nodejs.org/en/).
 The Node.js Package Manager (npm) is currently required to install the iPortal application dependencies.
 In the future, dependencies will automatically be installed with an installation program.
-2. Extract the iPortal.zip file to the folder **[QLIK_INSTALL]\ServiceDispatcher\Node\iPortal**.
-If you downloaded the zip file from GitHub, it may contain and suffix (ex: iportal-master.zip).
-If so, after expanding the zip file you must to rename the directory to **iPortal**.
+2. Extract the iPortal zip file to the folder **[QLIK_INSTALL]\ServiceDispatcher\Node\**.
+If you downloaded the zip file from GitHub, the zip file may contain a suffix (ex: iportal-master.zip).
+If so, after expanding the zip file you must rename the directory to **iPortal**.
 3. Open the **Windows Command Prompt** and navigate to the **[IPORTAL_INSTALL]** directory.
 Enter the following command:

     ```